Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 ## Update tags on existing assets

-Updated tags will only apply to new transactions.
-Existing transactions will reflect the tags that were present when the transaction was created.
+Updated tags will only apply to new transactions which effects querying thereafter.
+Querying assets by tags utilizes most recently updated tags.
+Querying transactions by asset tags will reflect transactions that were created while said asset tag had been present.
+In turn, unspent outputs and balances queried by asset tags will be displayed based off of transactions that were created with given asset tag.

 $code update-asset-tags ../examples/java/Assets.java ../examples/ruby/assets.rb ../examples/node/assets.js